KaiLinCV/nas_user_access/README.md

 ## 🔍 Overview

-This simulation replicates how a system administrator would:
+The following are the steps and concepts I used to replicate what a system administrator would do:
 - Manage users across different departments.
 - Apply the **Principle of Least Privilege** to folder access.
 - Protect admin-only folders (e.g., `MyStorage`, `Workspace`).